fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 {% include alert.html class='danger' title='DUE FRIDAY: First Half Reflection' text="
 How would YOU describe the story of food, technology, and society so far?
 What commonalities do you see between the various topics and readings?
 What's been most and least interesting so far?
 AND WHY?!

+These should be ~1200 words, but quality is more important than quantity.
+Just meeting the word count doesn't mean you're demonstrating knowledge from the course.
+You'll post these to the discussion board as with previous essays.

 **As always with reflections, there is no right answer!!!** I'm looking for you to show off what you've learned and a serious effort to describe and link the key themes of the course.
-This is our way of getting back into the course after a much-needed break.
+This is our way of solidifying the first-half material and getting back into the course after a much-needed break.
 "%}